readium/readium-lcp-client/README.md

 readium-lcp-client
 ==================

-This repository is for the Readium Lightweight Content Protection (LCP) client side implementation work.
+This repository is for the Readium Licensed Content Protection (LCP) client side implementation work.

 Created by Artem Brazhnikov, Mickaël Menu.
+Maintained by Cyrille Lebeaupin, Daniel Weck.

 ## Overview